 How to apply for the Mexican Permanent Resident Card?

 You have to apply for a Mexican Permanent Resident Card at the National Immigration Institute (Instituto Nacional de Migracion (INM)) upon arrival to Mexico.
 Prior to that, you have to apply for a Permanent Resident Visa at a Mexican embassy in your country, depending on your purpose of travel.
-The application process for a Permanent Resident Visa for Mexico is as follows:

 Converting the Permanent Resident Visa into a Mexican Permanent Resident Card